Keyboard shortcuts

 basic_auth: string # Required - "username:password" format

-Note: Both rest_api and enterprise_api field names are supported in the credentials section for backward compatibility.
+Note: enterprise_api is also accepted as an alias for rest_api in the credentials section for backward compatibility.

 Example: